Select Page

 No, not all stinging insects are dangerous.
 Most stinging insects only sting when they feel their home or food source is threatened, and will refrain from stinging unless this happens.

-See also How to protect electrical wires from rats?
+See also How to kill mouse naturally?

 How do you treat a sting?